nullTyype/IJR/ATM/README.md

 # ATM

-ATM machine logic, to test just do a ruby main.rb!
+ATM machine logic, to test just do a ruby main.rb on shell!